zedd45/jsdataviz/text/ch5/02-javascript.md

 ];
 ```

 With that array we can quickly add the descriptions to our content.
+We iterate over the array using `.forEach()`.
+At each iteration we make sure that the data has content (`play[term.key]` is not empty) before creating the description item.
+A description item contains the term(s) being described in one `<dt>` tag and the description itself in a `<dd>` tag.

 ```language-javascript
 plays.forEach(function(play) {